Ostriv-platform/Ablution-block-UA/brains/README.md

 As the wireless boards for ESPHome so far tested different versions of ESP8266: NodeMCU v1.1 and Wemos D1 mini, Wemos D1 mini pro.
 All boards seem to work as expected.
 They could be reprogrammed over wifi, after flashing them via USB connected directly to raspberry pi server.
 Followed different tutorials here from ESPHome and Home Assitant websites specific for the boards and sensors.

+Currently we just use power banks or usb power from raspberry but ideally each sensor cluster should have it's own local power sourse.
+We plan to make each wireles cluster of sensors individually powered with supercapacitors as a battery and solar panel or tiny water turbine as a generator.
+Each wireless board will be calibrated to take advantage of the 'deep sleep' power mode to only fully wake up when it needs to log data or when triggered by a sensor.

-Home Assistant is the great platform that will allow to collect and diplay data, together with ESPHome it will allow ultimate flexibility and scalability for the smart systems in Ablution Block.
+Home Assistant is the great platform that will allow to collect and diplay data, together with ESPHome it will allow flexibility and scalability for the smart systems in Ablution Block and we will add constantly more sensors and controls as we experiment with different climate and water technologies.